vasyl91/DisplayMediaTitles/README.md

 Android app for FYT displaying media titles on status bar.
 It displays also artist name if it's present in the metadata.
 Should work on Android 8 and above.
 Tested on Android 10 and 14.
 App works with the players that use MediaController which means that it should get along with most of the available music apps.
-It also supports original FYT player but this requires a simple launcher modification.
+It also supports original FYT player but this requires a simple [launcher modification](./launcher_cooker/README_LAUNCHER.md)

 ## Installation